JerryEssandoh/realsense-tracking/README.md

 ### Open 3D Note
 Update the version used to v0.13.0 if choosing to build with Docker.
 It won't work with v0.12.0, and the patch file won't break if it's done.
+### credStore
+This is an awful bug that happens when you run the Dockerfile, occasionally.